Greenhouse effect (United States Supreme Court): Empirical evidence of the effect's existence

-Regardless of the cause, it is well established that many Supreme Court Justices exhibit sizable shifts in voting patterns over their careers, much more so than would be expected for experienced jurists who are chosen for life service on the nation's highest court.

 Lawrence Baum found some evidence that supports the effect's existence.
 However, the research is not definitive, as it is hampered by the small sample size of Supreme Court justices in the modern era.
-Furthermore, it is important to note that much of Baum's research focuses on the influence of "elite" opinion, not just the media.
+Furthermore, much of Baum's research focuses on the influence of "elite" opinion, not just the media.
 However, the evidence for the influence of "elite" opinion is more robust than the evidence for media specifically.

 Amicus curiae briefs and law review articles can influence the court by providing precedents or reasoning to support a position.
 In West Virginia State Board of Education v.
 Barnette the court overturned the precedent relating to school prayer that it had established in Minersville School District v.
 Gobitis just three years earlier, ruling that students did not have to salute the flag, which was applauded by liberals.
 Notably, 31 out of the 39 law review articles commenting on Gobitis condemned the decision.
 Justice Hugo Black was said by Justice William O. Douglas to have changed his mind because "he had been reading the papers".
 In Grutter v.
 Bollinger, an affirmative action case, 83 out of the 102 amicus briefs supported affirmative action, and briefs filed by "elites" such as Fortune 500 companies, colleges, and states displayed even higher levels for support for affirmative action.
 In Gannett Co. v.
 Depasquale the court held that the 6th Amendment didn't guarantee public access to trials.
 The media erupted in a firestorm of criticism, prompting four Justices to make public statements about the meaning of the case.
 However, one year later, the court reversed itself in Richmond Newspapers v.
 Virginia.